clinaresl/ksearch/domains/n-pancake/README.md

 This solver accepts the same flags discussed in the entry above under `domains/` and no other specific directives are provided.

-An example for the computation of test distinct paths for every case specified above under the heavy-cost variant is shown next:
+An example for the computation of ten distinct paths for every case specified above under the heavy-cost variant is shown next:

 ``` sh